 Let’s try a recent episode out to test the theory!

-Have a look at the graph above.
+Have a look at the graph in Figure 18.
 It shows the movements in the UK’s leading share index, the FTSE 100, between May and July 2016.

 Clearly this was a period of share price volatility with the index falling sharply in June only to stage a very strong recovery into July.